 Edita Prima Oy is a member of the Finnish Packaging Recycling RINKI Ltd and Data & Marketing Association of Finland (DMA Finland/ASML).

-The Group’s climate-neutral companies in 2018 were Edita Prima Oy and Mods Graphic Studio AB.
-These companies have reduced the carbon-dioxide emissions generated by their operations and compensated for the remaining emissions by funding UN-supervised clean development mechanism projects in India.
+The Group’s climate-neutral company in 2020 was Mods Graphic Studio AB.
+It has reduced the carbon-dioxide emissions generated by its operations and compensated for the remaining emissions by funding UN-supervised clean development mechanism projects in Congo.

 Edita Prima's production plant in Helsinki, Finland is entitled to use the Nordic Ecolabel.
 The environmental impact of printing production has been considered throughout the production chain.
 Both the materials used and the production processes comply with the Nordic Ecolabel criteria.